jacobvsdanniel/ancient_chinese_NER/README.md

 * person.txt_train_character

-Character list file and be created automatically by running
+Character list file and be created automatically by using the following function in oldhan.py.
 ```python
 read_dataset("person.txt", write_category_list=True)
 ```